salsita/jq-clipthru/README.md

 - `updateOnCSSTransitionEnd` - Recalculates collision after the base element CSS transition finishes - useful when your transition may change the size of the target, forcing another update.
 Accepts the name of the CSS transition attribute that should be watched.
 Example: `'max-height'`
 - `autoUpdate` - Updates the collision detection continuously every xx seconds.
 Default `false`
 - `autoUpdateInterval` - Frequency of auto updates in milliseconds.
 Default `100`
-- `broadCastEvents` - Broadcasts namespaced events on the target element for collisions along with the target element - `collisionStart.jq-clipthru` `collisionEnd.jq-clipthru` Default `true`
 - `debug` - Prints info about it's internals into the browser console, default `false`

 ## Public methods